Patilx97/DevOps/Docker/Setup WordPress containers on Docker in an AWS Ubuntu instance.md

 This is how we successfully installed docker MySql & Wordpress containers

-Now hit ec2 instance public ip in browser and you can see wordpress.
+Now hit ec2 instance public ip in browser and you can see wordpress initial page.

 If you're seeing "Error establishing a database connection", instead of the WordPress initial screen, then both the MySQL and WordPress containers are on the same Docker network.